LizaSmirnov/horiseon_refactor/README.md

 ## Launch Application

 - To launch the application please open the code in your code editor and hover over the index.html.
-From the drop down menu select "Run in live server".
+From the drop-down menu select "Run in live server".

 ## Credits